Here's what you need to know in five minutes

 From elsewhere

-Revealed: The UK's best and worst cities for disposable income (Daily Mail)
+The 10 best and worst brutalist buildings around the world (Daily Telegraph)